-If it’s a male, you might describe them as:
+If they’re male, you might describe them as:

 - Good at problem solving

-This follows on from HMR 2.
-Instead of picking out one trait, you focus on two opposing qualities.
-First, the positive (helpful) and then the negative (impatient).
-Once again, stick to generalities and avoid quantifiable facts like the plague.
+This follows on from the previous technique, but instead of picking out one trait, you focus on two opposing qualities.

 As you can see, this might apply to anybody.
 The person will accept it because it shows them in a positive light first.
-To soften the edge of the negative trait, add some humor.
+To soften the edge of the negative trait, it might help to add some humor.

-Named after PT Barnum of circus fame, this HMR uses a statement that’s very specific on the one hand but that could be true of almost anyone.
+Named after PT Barnum of circus fame, this technique uses a statement that’s very specific on the one hand, but that could be true of almost anyone.

 Start with a general statement, watch for a reaction, and then move into specifics.
 Use their reaction to your general statement as a guide to which direction you should go in.
 Here’s an example when the reaction is positive:

 And here’s an example when the reaction is negative:

 This technique uses flattery and also covers all possibilities.
 Try to use some negative traits so that your “reading” doesn’t come across as sycophantic or even improbable: